-Your owner’s manual will have a recommendation for time and mileage, but you need to remember that it’s based on using the recommended weight of oil.
+Your manual will also recommend time and mileage based on the recommended oil weight.
 And if your vehicle came from the factory with synthetic oil, the recommended intervals assume you continue to use synthetic.